hurricanemark/ansible_server_configuration/README.md

 2. Customize basic tasks.
 Perhaps common requirement to your automated operation.
    We create separate main.yml according to OS platform differences.
+For each main.yml, we define task to install python3.

 * Create basic common tasks for __Ubuntu__ platforms